Dialbankloans/Elaborating-Personal-Loan-Needs/README.md

 The Indiabulls personal loan calculator helps you in numerous ways that you can see below.
 <p align="justify"><b><ul> <li>Accurate Result: </b>The EMI tool generates the EMI amount without any error exploitation of good algorithms.
 Otherwise, if you look to search out the EMI manually using a complicated mathematical formula, chances are high that you may make out wrong.

-<p align="justify"> <b><li>Instant EMI:</b> Indiabulls personal loan calculator provides you the EMI amount in an exceedingly few seconds. simply enter your loan details within the tool, just like the principal amount, rate of interest, and tenure.
+<p align="justify"> <b><li>Instant EMI:</b> Indiabulls personal loan calculator provides you the EMI amount in an exceedingly few seconds.Simply enter your loan details within the tool, just like the principal amount, rate of interest, and tenure.
 If you are doing the calculation by yourself, you may take an extended time to calculate.

 <p align="justify"><b><li> Repayment Plan:</b> As you'll be able to experiment with completely different figures with the Indiabulls personal loan calculator, you, therefore, can decide on the repayment arrangement that suits your budget.<br>
 <b><h3>Author Bio</h3></b>